 The notion that writing with images might be a way forward for literary fiction

-As I say at various points, this is all personally motivated: I am trying to discover a territory in which I might write.
-I do mean these pages to be helpful to scholars and readers, but they are in the end practical aids for my own project, which is a novel with images in it.
-To that end, it may be useful to say a few words about how “writing with images” might bear on the state of the novel, and experimental (or literary or serious) fiction in general.
+This project is personally motivated: I am trying to discover a territory in which I might write.
+I hope these pages can be helpful to scholars and readers, but they are in the end practical aids for my own project, which is a novel with images in it.

 I would like to think that in this supposedly preeminently visual culture, in what art historians sometimes call the “post-medium condition,” it is crucial to think about how images and text work together, and that in itself might be a way forward for the novel.
 Writing with Images is ultimately a subject that is intended for use in contemporary writing.